boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-and-bold-reports-in-an-ack-cluster.md

        autoscaling
       </td>
       <td>
        By default autoscaling is enabled in Bold BI and Bold Reports.
-Please refer to <a href='configuration.md#auto-scaling'>this</a> section to configure autoscaling in Bold BI and Bold Reports.
+Please refer to <a href='configuration.md#auto-scaling'>this</a> section to know more.
       </td>
     </tr>
     <tr>